top of page

 • Childish Gambino

-• Released "Kauai" EP as part of a dual project with his "STN MTN" mixtape
+• Released the "Kauai" EP as part of a dual project with his "STN MTN" mixtape

 How much does it cost to produce an EP?